gwu-libraries/sfm-ui/docs/development.rst

 Note that if this file is not present, unit tests that require it will be skipped.
 Each component's README will describe the ``test_config.py`` requirements.

+Also note that some unit tests may fail unless the local environment contains an `LC_ALL` environment variable set to `en_US.UTF-8`.

 Unit tests for most components can be run with::

     python -m unittest discover